-4.14 Because the government classes Starter Homes16 as affordable homes, and the community see a need for Starter Homes, the policy will safeguard homes built under this policy for people with a strong local connection17 as would happen with all other forms of affordable housing classed as affordable and built in the town under National Park housing policies.
+4.16 The government classes Starter Homes20 as affordable homes, and the Bakewell community see a need for Starter Homes.
+The policy will therefore safeguard homes built under this policy for people with a strong local connection.
+21 This restricts occupancy of Starter Homes in perpetuity so that they benefit the local population, as would happen with all other forms of affordable housing classed as affordable and built in Bakewell under National Park housing policies.